 Mass wasting is a type of erosion that results in the mass movement of rock, soil and debris down a slope.
 Learn about the different types of mass wasting, including slumps, rockslides, debris flows and earthflows.

 They say all good things must come to an end, and I guess this adage can apply to mountains.
 Eventually, even the best and mightiest mountain will wear away due to the natural eroding effects of the environment that eat away at rocks and soil holding the mountain together.
 When these resistive forces are overcome by gravity, we see mass wasting occur, which is the large movement of rock, soil and debris downward due to the force of gravity.

 Mass wasting happens in different ways.
 On some mountains, we see portions of the mountain slope fail and slide down in defined units; while other mountains simply drop their rocks or have rocky debris mixed with water flow like a fluid down their slope.
-In this lesson, you will learn about types of mass wasting and how they differ from one another.

 Causes of Mass Wasting

 So we see that mass wasting occurs when the gravitational pull acting on a mountain becomes too much for the mountain to resist.
 Therefore, anything that erodes or impedes the mountain's ability to resist this force may become one of the causes of mass wasting.
 For example, increased slope steepness will make a mountain or hill more prone to mass wasting simply because gravity has an easier time pulling materials down a steep slope as compared to a gentle slope.